some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The TCP binding of SOME/IP is heavily based on the UDP binding.
-In contrast to the UDP binding, the TCP binding allows much bigger SOME/IP messages and the transport of SOME/IP messages after each other (pipelining).
+In contrast to the UDP binding, the TCP binding allows much bigger SOME/IP messages and uses the robustness features of TCP (coping with loss, reorder, duplication, etc.).

 .. feat_req:: 🎯
     :id: feat_req_someip_585